Marysville, Ohio: Arts and culture

 There are several horse farms and equine centers located in the Marysville area, as are several local golf clubs.
 The Piatt Castles, Covered Bridges of Union County, and the Big Darby Plains Scenic Byway are a short drive away.

 The Scotts Miracle-Gro museum is located just south of the square in Uptown.
+In 2026, the corporation was tasked with restoring the White House lawn after sport activity there damaged it.

 The Marysville Public Library is located on Plum Street near Uptown.